Kamerunga, Queensland: Geography

 Kamerunga Crossing is a ford across the Barron River (16.8733°S 145.6831°E) to Caravonica.
 It is the location of an old bridge (no longer for use by vehicles).

 In the east of the suburb, farmland predominates while the centre of the suburb is used for residential purposes and the west is mostly undeveloped bushland on the foothills of the Atherton Tableland escarpment.

 History

-The suburb is believed to have taken its name from the Yidinji name for Barron Gorge.
-It was formerly known as Barronville.
+The town was originally known as Barronville in early 1887, but renamed as Kamerunga in mid 1887, which is the name in the Yidinji language for Barron Gorge.

 From 1890 to 1919, Kamerunga was within the Shire of Barron, but was then absorbed into the Shire of Cairns (now the Cairns Region).

+In October 1888, the Queensland Government decided to establish Kamerunga State Nursery to experiment with the cultivation of tropical plants to assess their commercial potential and then grow and sell the successful varieties to Queensland farmers.
+An initial site of approx 20 acres was chosen (now at the approximate site of the Cairns Water Kamerunga Treatment Plant, 1-39 Harley Street, 16.8816°S 145.6873°E), although the site was later extended on a number of occasions further to the south and west to encompass over 1,000 acres although much of it was never cultivated.
+Ebenezer Cowley was appointed as its first overseer in 1889 and he actively developed the nursery until his death in 1899.
+The nursery was closed in 1916 as it was deemed "uneconomic".
+However, in the 1940s, the site was reactivated as a test station for the Horticulture Branch of the Queensland Department of Agriculture and Stock's Plant Industry Division and operated until circa 1989 before closing again.